"Relationships with customers matter most in business."

 No interaction with buyer and seller.
 At all.
 By design.

-(Crazy unproductive, if you ask me, because a salesperson can support, proposes options, and speed up the decision process.)
+Unproductive, if you ask me.
+Because a salesperson can support, proposes options, and speed up the decision process.

 However, no way for relationship selling in a bid.
 You don't even know who's the decision maker.